Truc4p/final-year-project/DEMO_TRANSCRIPTION_10MIN.md

 "Now let me switch to an administrator account to show the management capabilities.

-In the e-commerce management section, admins have complete control.
-Here's the product management interface where I can add new products, edit existing ones, or remove items.
-Each product has detailed fields for descriptions, pricing, inventory, and images.
+In the e-commerce management section, Here's the product management interface where I can add new products, edit existing ones, or remove items.

 The category management allows organizing products into logical groups.

-In the orders section, I can view all customer orders, update their status, and process refunds if needed.
+In the orders section, I can view all customer orders, search orders, update their status

 User management shows all registered customers

-The analytics dashboard is particularly powerful - showing sales trends, revenue charts, popular products, and customer behavior patterns.
+The analytics dashboard shows sales trends, popular products, Low Stock Alert.
 These visualizations help make data-driven business decisions.

 Now let's explore the specialized business management modules:

-**Finance Management** - Let me navigate to the Finance dashboard.
-Here I see the financial overview with total revenue, expenses, net profit, and accounts receivable at a glance.
+**Finance Management** - Finance dashboard shows the financial overview with total revenue, expenses, net income, and cash balance at a glance.

 Let me click on 'Invoices' to see accounts receivable.
 I can create a new invoice by selecting a customer, adding line items with products or services, setting payment terms, and sending it.
 Each invoice tracks its status - draft, sent, paid, or overdue.